Tennis at NYC Parks

 Follow the Rules

 Before heading to a court, make sure that you’ve read our rules and regulations.
-Follow our permit rules, wear smooth-sole tennis shoes, and use a maximum of six tennis balls on each court.
+Follow our permit rules, wear smooth-soled tennis shoes, and use a maximum of six tennis balls on each court.
 Most courts are open from 8:00 a.m. to dusk, except Central Park where courts open at 7:00 a.m. and Randall's Island where courts open at 7:00 a.m. and close at 7:00 p.m.

 If you’re looking for help with your tennis permit request or to contact our tennis permit offices, please visit our Tennis Permit and Court Reservation Help page for more information.